Automated Database Testing via LLM-Synthesized SQL Features: Related Work

 \section{Related Work}

-\paragraph{LLM and AI empowered systems} LLMs have recently been leveraged in database management for tasks such as query rewriting, SQL dialect translation, and text-to-SQL conversion.
-DB-GPT~\cite{zhou2024db} treats the LLM as the ``brain'' of the DBMS that can adaptively handle tasks like automatic query reformulation and index recommendation.
-LLM-R\textsuperscript{2}~\cite{li2024llmr2} is a rule-based rewrite framework that uses an LLM to recommend rewrite rules drawn from existing SQL rewriting platforms.
-CrackSQL~\cite{zhou2025cracksql} combines rule-based techniques with LLMs to translate between SQL dialects.
-FinSQL~\cite{zhang2024finsql} is a model-agnostic, LLM-based text-to-SQL framework for financial data analysis.
-Similar to the above systems, \SystemName{} also leverages LLM knowledge in database management, but focuses on enhancing DBMS testing tools.

-CatSQL~\cite{fu2023catsql} combines rule-based SQL sketch templates with deep learning models to fill in query details, improving the accuracy and reliability of NL2SQL translation. \SystemName{} shares a similar idea with CatSQL that both leverage a language model to fill the SQL sketches; however, \SystemName{} is different from the following perspectives.
-First, CatSQL focuses on \texttt{SELECT} query, whereas \SystemName{} supports all kinds of SQL statements.
-Second, in CatSQL, the filled sketches are final system outputs.
-In contrast, \SystemName{} uses the filled sketches to improve its generator, and the generator generates outputs.
-Third, CatSQL translates natural language queries to SQL queries, while \SystemName{} aims to learn features of different dialects for DBMS testing.

 \paragraph{LLM-aided testing} Recent work has leveraged LLMs for automated software testing across multiple domains.
 Fuzz4All~\cite{xia2024fuzz4all} is a universal fuzzing framework that uses LLM-driven prompt generation and mutation to generate diverse test inputs in various programming languages.
-WhiteFox~\cite{yang2024whitefox} is a LLM-based white-box compiler fuzzer where one model analyzes compiler optimization passes to derive input requirements and another model generates test programs.
+WhiteFox~\cite{yang2024whitefox} is an LLM-based white-box compiler fuzzer where one model analyzes compiler optimization passes to derive input requirements and another model generates test programs.
+QTRAN~\cite{lin2025qtran} applies LLMs to translate query pairs across SQL dialects for metamorphic testing, fine-tuning a model to preserve oracle relations during mutation.
+These methods use LLMs to generate inputs directly, resulting in low throughput, and LLM hallucinations can lead to false bug reports, as reported in the QTRAN work.
+Conversely, \SystemName{} separates learning and testing, and generates inputs through traditional generators, making the process efficient and cost-effective.
 KernelGPT~\cite{yang2025kernelgpt} is an approach to enhance OS kernel fuzzing by leveraging LLMs to synthesize system call specifications for fuzzers.
-All the above methods use LLMs to generate inputs directly, thus resulting in a low throughput.
-Conversely, \SystemName{} separates learning and testing, and generates inputs through traditional generators, making the process efficient and cost-effective.
 MetaMut~\cite{ou2025mutators} is an LLM-guided mutation testing approach that integrates compiler domain knowledge into prompts to automatically generate high-quality mutators for compiler fuzzing.
-Similar to \SystemName{}, the LLM is also only invoked at an initial phase, and not used as a direct test case generator.
-To the best of our knowledge, \SystemName{} is the first work that leverages LLM for testing DBMSs to detect logic bugs.
+As in \SystemName{}, MetaMut invokes the LLM only during an initial phase and does not use it as a direct test case generator.